sahandmohammadrehzaii/learn-react/README.md

 This command will remove the single build dependency from your project.
 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` willttps://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+All of the commands except `eject` willttps://facebook.github.io/c
-### Making a Progressive Web App
-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment
 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

 ### `npm run build` fails to minify